wemgl/edu-errstrat-go-code/exercises/non-retryable-errors/README.md

 - Maximum Attempts: The maximum number of execution attempts that can be made in the presence of failures

-1. In `activities.go`, notice that we added a new Activity called `notifyInternalDeliveryDriver`.
+1. In `activities.go`, notice that we added a new Activity called `NotifyInternalDeliveryDriver`.
 This Activitiy simulates that an internal driver is not available and forces a hard coded error.
 We will now configure this error.
 2. Edit `workflow.go`.
 We will set the retry policy to retry once per second for five seconds.
 In the `retry` object of your `proxyActivities`, add in the values for `initialInterval`, `backoffCoefficient`, `maximumInterval`, `maximumAttempts` that would allow for this.
-3. If, after retrying `notifyInternalDeliveryDriver` once per second for five seconds, the Activity is still unsuccessful, you can invoke `pollExternalDeliveryDriver`.
+3. If, after retrying `NotifyInternalDeliveryDriver` once per second for five seconds, the Activity is still unsuccessful, you can invoke `PollExternalDeliveryDriver`.
 This Activity will poll a microservice looking for external drivers (imagine polling UberEats, Grubhub, DoorDash and so on).
 4. Save and close the file.

 ## Part B: Add Heartbeats

-In this part of the exercise, we will add heartbeating to our `pollExternalDeliveryDriver` Activity.
+In this part of the exercise, we will add heartbeating to our `PollExternalDeliveryDriver` Activity.

 1. Edit `activities.go`.
-In the `pollExternalDeliveryDriver` Activity, notice that we have a `startingPoint` variable.
+In the `PollExternalDeliveryDriver` Activity, notice that we have a `startingPoint` variable.
 This variable is set to the resuming point that the heartbeat last left off of, or 1, if the heartbeating has not began.